dallaszkorben/akoel-gis-tdc/README.md

-(Master thesis)
+# TDC (Master thesis)
-*TDC* is an tree dimensional cadstre modeller which implemented one narrowed part of the *CCDM*<br>
+*TDC* is a three-dimensional cadastre modeler which implemented one narrowed part of the *CCDM*<br>
-This software, which was one part of my master thesis, attempts to meet the present hungarian land registration practice which is still two dimensional.
+This software, which was one part of my master thesis, attempts to meet the present Hungarian land registration practice which is still *two dimensional*.
 I only used some certain elements of the CCDM model to make the project simpler.
 The model is able to handle the following objects:

   * Land